MidlightDDK/DataScienceProjects/Demographic_Data_Analyzer/Demographic_Data_Analyzer.md

 That was to be expected but overall, people with advanced education usually earn higher salaries than people without it (46.5% > 17.4%).
-This can be explained by the fact that, even if the world is going towards a skill based approach towards hiring, diplomas are still a bargaining point to demand a higher pay.
+This can be explained by the fact that, even if the world is going towards a skill-based approach towards hiring, diplomas are still a bargaining point to demand higher pay.

 ## What is the minimum number of hours a person works per week?